The Guernsey Literary and Potato Peel Pie Society (film): Filming

 Principal photography began in March 2017 in North Devon.
 The port and village of Clovelly in North Devon represented Saint Peter Port, Guernsey, and many other locations in the same area were used for outdoor shots representing Guernsey as imagined in 1946.
 Exterior shots were filmed at Princes Wharf, Bristol, to represent Weymouth Docks in 1946.
 For the London portion of the shoot, photography took place on Sicilian Avenue in London.
 Scenes were also shot at the House of Detention in Sans Walk, Clerkenwell and in the foyer of Senate House, London.
 Studio work was completed at Ealing Studios.
 Filming wrapped in May 2017, with the first official images of the film released that month.

 Release

-The film made its premiere and was theatrically released in the United Kingdom in April and in France in June by StudioCanal.
-It was released in other international areas, such as the United States, Canada, Latin America and certain parts of Europe, by Netflix as an original film on 10 August 2018.
+The film had its world premiere in April 2018 at the Curzon Cinema in Mayfair, London., and was theatrically released in the United Kingdom in April and in France in June by StudioCanal.
+It was released in other countries by Netflix as an original film on 10 August 2018.